 What is Citrix Autoscale and what makes it unique?

-Citrix Autoscale is a unique set of technologies that automates resource scaling for public cloud and on-premises deployments running on platforms such as Citrix Hypervisor, Amazon Web Services, Google Cloud Platform, Microsoft Azure, VMware vSphere, Nutanix AHV and many more.
+Citrix Autoscale is a unique set of technologies that automates resource scaling for public cloud and on-premises deployments running on platforms such as Citrix Hypervisor, Amazon Web Services, Google Cloud Platform, Microsoft Azure, VMware vSphere, Nutanix AHV, and more.
+For additional host/virtualization resources, view the product documentation.

 The Autoscale service can be configured to use Schedule and Peak time based as well as load-based settings to ensure resource availability.
 The service can “autoscale” specific tagged machines to enable cloud burst scenarios including the ability to dynamically provision and de-provision machines.